paperbaseapp/paperbase/README.md

 3. `docker-compose up`
 4. Create a new user with `docker-compose exec app php artisan user:create`
 5. You can access Paperbase at `http://paperbase.localhost`

-## official docs (early work in progress)

-We created our [official docs](https://docs.paperbase.app/).
-Please note that they are in a very early state.
-In the following weeks we will supplement feature by feature.